otienosteve/pydantic-validation-and-parsing/README.md

 - Age
         - must be an integer.
         - must not be less than 14.
-        - must not be greater than 18 characters.
+        - must not be greater than 70.

 Before we add validation to the fields above we will start by making deliberate mistakes to see how pydantic behaves by default by not setting some fields and providing wrong types to some fields.